teleport-network/teleport-documents/developer/Fees/2HowToPayFees.md

 ## 2-Hop Agent Mode

-In the agent mode, you need agent contract on teleport chain to pay fees for the second Hop (teleport -> destination chain).
+In the agent mode, you need the agent contract on Teleport chain to pay fees for the second Hop (Teleport -> destination chain).

-You can use you own way to achieve this based on your business logic.
+You can use your own method to achieve this outcome based on the logic of your program.

-We also provide the example of how to do it in our [official bridge implementation](../Code-Examples/4.2-HopAgent(Official-Bridge).md), check the link for details.
+However, we also provide an example of how to do this in our [official bridge implementation](../Code-Examples/4.2-HopAgent(Official-Bridge).md).

-In short is the following steps:
+In summary, the proccess is as follows:

-1. Start a cross-chain transfer to the agent contract (teleport chain) (This transfer amount should include the real transfer amount and the fees you want to give to the agent contract)
+1. Start a cross-chain transfer to the agent contract (Teleport Chain) (The transfer amount should include the real transfer amount as well as the fees you want to provide to the agent contract)
-2. add a fee amount parameter to indicate how much you want to give in remote agent contract call, recommend you do this in proxy contract.
+2. Add the parameter "fee amount" to indicate how much you want to provide during the remote agent contract call; it is recommended that you do this in the form of a proxy contract.
 ```solidity
 Proxy.send()